In an afternoon/layover: Uber to Venice Beach or Manhattan Beach and enjoy the great weather!

 Beaches: Zuma (wide sand/beach volleyball), Point Dume (sandy but with a huge cliff nearby- quieter than Zuma), El Matador (sea caves below cliffs), and Leo Cabrillo (tide pools).

-Hikes: Malibu Creek State Park (for swimming), King Gillette Ranch (the National Park has a visitor center here and see the set of the Biggest Loser), Sycamore Canyon, Paramount Ranch (fake Western town movie set), Sandstone Peak/Moshi Mokwe Trail (6=mile loop to the highest peak in the range), Chumash Trail (8,000 year-old steep climb to a beautiful grassy valley), Charmlee Park (open grassy fields with great views and solitude)
+Hikes: Malibu Creek State Park (for pond swimming), King Gillette Ranch (the National Park has a visitor center here and see the set of the Biggest Loser), Sycamore Canyon, Paramount Ranch (fake Western town movie set), Sandstone Peak/Moshi Mokwe Trail (6=mile loop to the highest peak in the range), Chumash Trail (8,000 year-old steep climb to a beautiful grassy valley), Charmlee Park (open grassy fields with great views and solitude)

 Avoid: Malibu Wines (mediocre-at-best wine with an unnecessarily bougie scene.
 If you actually want to go wine tasting, head to Temecula , the Santa Ynez Valley, or Santa Barbara’s Funk Zone), Malibu Seafood (the food is good, but it’s too crowded), Paradise Cove (overpriced and the parking can be very expensive)

-Neptune’s Net (technically in Ventura County) for seafood and bikers, Cholada Thai (my go-to Thai place in a funky beachside hut- much better than your average Thai restaurant), Fish Grill (Kosher grill that happens to serve perhaps the best fish in all of Malibu), Malibu Farm (popular healthy spot on the Malibu Pier), Saddle Peak Lodge (upscale/rustic hunting lodge with unusual game meat- an experience), Malibu Yogurt (longtime froyo place that everyone in Malibu loves)
+Neptune’s Net (technically in Ventura County) for seafood and bikers, Cholada Thai (my go-to Thai place in a funky beachside hut- much better than your average Thai restaurant), Fish Grill (Kosher grill that happens to serve perhaps the best fish in all of Malibu), Malibu Farm (popular healthy spot on the Malibu Pier), Saddle Peak Lodge (upscale/rustic hunting lodge with unusual game meat- an experience), Malibu Yogurt (longtime froyo place that everyone from Malibu loves)

 Near Westside: Westwood/Beverly Hills/Bel Air/Culver City/West Hollywood